 8.1 This website is owned and operated by Willie Lumpkin

-Welcome to our online real-estate.
-Here we are continually creating, developing, and re-developing marketing concepts for the ever-changing digital world.
+Welcome to our online real estate.
+Here we are continually creating, developing, and re-developing digital marketing concepts for the Travel Photographer/Artist.

 The DAP Experience

 The foundation of” Digital Age Professionals”(DAP) is built on marketing concepts designed, developed, and produced by Six Figure Mentors (SFM).
-Their platform provides the broad base necessary to succeed in any field within the framework of the digital world.
+Their platform provides a broad base technical and learning platform to facilitate the skills necessary for the travel photographer/artist.

 As an SFM affiliate, we were introduced to the concept of E-Mail Marketing.
 Our effective campaigns are designed and developed in conjunction with industry leader, AWeber.

 AWeber is the original email automation platform that continuously provides innovative automation capabilities to its customers.

 Using SFM & AWeber’s tried and proven sales funnels, necessary technical platforms, coupled with outstanding coaching, we have launched a global company with unspeakable marketing possibilities.

 "When you encounter a hungry man, should you give him a fish so he could eat for a day?
 Or, do you teach him how to fish so he can feed himself for life?"